 The Department provides an opportunity for students to enrich their education by obtaining a minor in Geography, composed of 18 semester hours of courses, including two semesters of World Regional Geography (GEOG 1010 and 1020) and a minimum of one course from each of the three components of the program: physical geography, systematic geography, and regional geography.

-World Geography (6 - Hours) v v OH u Geography 10 - 1100131
+World Geography (6 - Hours)

-1101101 000001010111 (0 110010)

-GEOG 1010 World Regional Geography I 3

-GEOG 1020 World Regional Geography II 3
+GEOG 1010 World Regional Geography I 3 GEOG 1020 World Regional Geography II 3

 Students must select at least one course from each of the following areas.